This lesson practises

 - the information will NOT be in the same order in the text

-- some statements will NOT be used (here there are 7 paragraphs and 10 statements, so 3 will not be used).
+- some headings will NOT be used (here there are 7 paragraphs and 10 headings, so 3 will not be used).

 - The answers can be found in the synonyms (see the answers in bold).